sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-typescript.md

 #### Complete code example

 Here's a complete example of how to use the SDK in your own app.
+TODO: decide if complete code example should have download URL or local file?

 ```typescript
 import { promises as fs } from "fs";